“May our faces, when worn, be defined by smiles lines and twinkling eyes.”

 I am a father, a widower, re-married, a stepfather, a grandfather, and against my wishes, a divorcee.

-These days I am in a happily monogamous relationship with a divorcee who is also a widow.
+These days I am living happily-ever-after with a divorcee who is also a widow.

 I have loved and lost more than most.